gyan42/spark-streaming-playground/docs/source/usecases/6_full_ml_model_cycle.md

 ## Requirements

-- Refer the following link for general architecture of our continuous integration ML pipeline[theory on Architecting a Machine Learning Pipeline](https://towardsdatascience.com/architecting-a-machine-learning-pipeline-a847f094d1c7)
+- Refer the following link for general architecture of our continuous integration ML pipeline [theory on Architecting a Machine Learning Pipeline](https://towardsdatascience.com/architecting-a-machine-learning-pipeline-a847f094d1c7)
 - Create a pipeline with following diagram as reference...
     ![](../images/ml_pipeline.png)
 - Build ground up dataset for tweet classification (AI tweet or not) using the live streaming data